fairdataihub/FAIR-BioRS-Docs/README.md

   <h1>SODA for SPARC Documentation</h1>

   <p>
-    A comprehensive documentation of the SODA for SPARC project!
+    A comprehensive documentation of the FAIR BioRS Principles!
   </p>

 <p>